 If your radiators aren't heating up evenly or feel cold at the top but warm at the bottom, it’s likely that air has built up and the radiator needs bleeding.
 When air is trapped in the system, your boiler has to work harder to try and push the hot water through.
 This extra strain can reduce the boiler’s efficiency and put more pressure on the pump and heat exchanger.

 Bleeding radiators is a simple job that can be done with a radiator key and a cloth.
 It’s a good idea to check all the radiators in your home every few months or if you notice any changes in heating performance.
-If you continue to have problems even after bleeding, it can indicate that there's a bigger issue, such as sludge build-up or low system pressure.
-By bleeding your radiators, you can improve your boiler's heating performance and extend its lifespan.

 Clean or Replace the Oil Filter